laurenrw12/Deduper-laurenrw12/part1_puedocode.md

     POSITION = column 4 (LINE_AS_LIST[3])
     CIGAR_STRING = column 6 (LINE_AS_LIST[4])
-    if CIGAR_STRING start or ends with nS:
+    if CIGAR_STRING start with nS:
       POSITION += n

     set KEY_LIST to list of (UMI, RNAME, STRAND, POS)